SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## AWS CloudTrail - Root Console Successful Login Observed

 This signal detects when a successful root account login occurred within an AWS account.
-This privileged account should seldomly be used within an AWS cloud environment.
+This privileged account should seldom be used within an AWS cloud environment.
 Amazon's best practices state you should only use the root account to create the initial local IAM users and assigned one of the accounts administrative privileges or to perform rare tasks